Survivor Series (1992): Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, with storylines produced on their weekly television shows.

 In the storyline behind the match between The Big Boss Man and Nailz, Nailz claimed that while he was serving time in prison, the Big Boss Man, who was a guard at the prison, mistreated Nailz.
 In early 1992, Nailz appeared in introductory vignettes to talk about his hatred of the Big Boss Man.
 Upon his debut in the WWF, Nailz attacked Bossman and stole his nightstick, which he used to attack his opponents over the following months.

 Shortly after Tatanka's debut in the WWF, he became involved in a feud with Rick Martel.
 They faced each other at WrestleMania VIII, and Tatanka defeated Martel.
 The following month, Martel gained revenge by attacking Tatanka with an atomizer of cologne and stealing the eagle feathers that Tatanka carried to symbolize his Lumbee heritage.

 Ric Flair and his "executive consultant" Mr. Perfect had been allies in the WWF for much of 1992.
 After Flair lost the WWF World Heavyweight Championship to Macho Man Randy Savage at WrestleMania VIII, Flair and Perfect continued their feud with Savage.
 They interfered in Savage's match at SummerSlam and caused him to lose by countout.
 The rivalry continued, and Flair received assistance from Perfect and Razor Ramon to win the title back from Savage on September 1, which aired on the September 14 edition of WWF Prime Time Wrestling.
 The WWF planned for Savage to team with The Ultimate Warrior in a match against Flair and Ramon at Survivor Series, but Bobby Heenan announced at the end of Saturday Night's Main Event XXXI that he had been informed either Savage or Warrior was going to have a new tag team partner.
 The Ultimate Warrior left the WWF before the match could take place.
 Two possible reasons have been given for his departure.
 The first states that he was fired due to allegations of steroid abuse, while the other states that he was upset with the WWF's future plans for his character.
 The WWF was forced to change the plan and decided to turn Perfect into a babyface (fan favorite) from a heel.
-Perfect and Flair began having conflicts while teaming together, and Perfect accepted Savage's offer on the November 16 episode of WWF Prime Time Wrestling to team with him at Survivor Series.
+To help facilitate the face turn, Perfect and Flair began having conflicts while teaming together, and eventually Perfect accepted Savage's offer on the November 16 episode of WWF Prime Time Wrestling to team with him at Survivor Series.